nyiwei/Hackity-Wackity/README.md

 ## Paw Patrol

-Paw Patrol is a one stop web application for users to analyse crime hotspots and also easily determine the nearest NPC to the crime scene.
+Paw Patrol is a one stop web application for police officers to analyse crime hotspots and also easily determine the nearest NPC to the crime scene.

 **Overview of crime hotspots**